mariusom/serverless-swift/README.md

 #### SSH Agent

 We can forward the ssh agent from the host machine to the running container (useful when ssh key has passphrease).
-Currently this only works with version 2.1.6.0(408) from the edge channel.
+Currently this only works with Docker Machine for MacOS, version 2.1.6.0(408) from the edge channel.

 We can do this by setting custom variables to activate it: